rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryVsphere.md

 ### datacenter
 - There is a single argument of type System.String.
 - Returns VsphereDatacenter.
-### datacenterfolder
-Vsphere datacenter folder based on id passed in.

-- There is a single argument of type System.String.
-- Returns VsphereDatacenterFolder.
 ### datastore
 Vsphere datastore based on id passed in.